MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

    New-AzResourceGroup -Name $rgName -Location $location
    ```
-1. From the Cloud Shell pane, run the following to deploy thef virtual machine by using the uploaded template and parameter files:
+1. From the Cloud Shell pane, run the following to deploy the virtual machine by using the uploaded template and parameter files:

    ```pwsh
    New-AzResourceGroupDeployment `